QR4.5.1 Going Nowhere

-It was then realized that adding a degree of freedom to each point of space in effect adds a dimension to it, so adding many fields is like adding many dimensions to space.
-Current physics has fields that explain gravity, electromagnetism, strong and weak forces, where gravity adds one-dimension, electromagnetism adds two, the strong force adds three and the weak force two.
-These eight extra dimensions plus the three of space are why string theory needs eleven dimensions to work.
+The basic problem is that inventing a field across all space adds what mathematics calls a degree of freedom to it, so adding many fields is like adding many dimensions to space.
+Based on current theory, gravity then adds one-dimension, electromagnetism adds two, the strong force adds three, and the weak force two.
+These eight extra dimensions, plus the three of space, are why string theory has to assume eleven dimensions to work.
+The failure of string theory to predict anything illustrates why inventing fields isn’t leading anywhere either.

 That a universe of eleven dimensions somehow collapsed into ours is a far-fetched idea, akin to the multiverse story.
 The standard model tactic of inventing new fields to explain new forces is failing because it predicts nothing.